Experienced. Connected. Trusted.

 Our practice provides unparalleled insights to international investors seeking exposure to the high growth economies of the Mekong Region, as well as local emerging corporates and institutions.
 Our advisory work includes Mergers & Acquisitions, Divestments, Capital Raising for both debt and equity, and debt structuring.

-Mekong Strategic Partners is committed to responsible and ethical investing and advisory to help promote the long-term success of our communities, the environment and our partners.
+Mekong Strategic Capital is committed to responsible and ethical investing and advisory to help promote the long-term success of our communities, the environment and our partners.
 In partnership with others we seek to help create a future that is defined by sustainable and equitable management of the world’s natural resources.

-Mekong Strategic Partners identifies opportunities and invests into attractive firms and projects in the Mekong Region.
+Mekong Strategic Capital identifies opportunities and invests into attractive firms and projects in the Mekong Region.
 Our target sectors include financial services, technology, infrastructure and renewable energy, and real estate.
 Investment opportunities across multiple asset classes include fixed income, property, and private and listed equities.

 Latest News & Insights